get-convex/aggregate/README.md

 ## Total Count and Randomization

-If you don't need the ordering or summing behavior of `Aggregate`, there's a simpler interface you can use: `Randomize`.
+If you don't need the ordering, partitioning, or summing behavior of `Aggregate`, there's a simpler interface you can use: `Randomize`.

 ```ts
 import { components } from "./_generated/api";